 Mountains are not ideal places to demarcate boundaries.
 Surveys may define the boundary along the highest crests (summits), the watershed (or divide), or points along the base of slopes.
 Additionally, boundary commissions have drawn many such lines after settlement of a mountainous region has already taken place, thereby separating people who share the same language or popular loyalties.
 A famous example of boundary superimposition happened after World War I. A postwar boundary commission had the task of carving out new countries from a defunct Germanspeaking Austro-Hungarian Empire.
 The commissioners drew the new southern border of Austria assiduously along the high mountain crest of the Alps.

-However, the line divided German speakers in the Alps’s Tyrol region into two separate provinces.
+However, the line divided German speakers in the Alps’s Tyrol region into 2 separate provinces.
 North Tyrol became part of Austria and South Tyrol part of Italy.
 A similar problem of ethnic truncation arose in the Carpathian Mountains between Poland and Czechoslovakia.
 To the consternation of the people affected, the boundary commissioners did not rectify either problem; they claimed that the coincidence of high mountain crests with the parting of waters and the defensibility of the crests made perfect borders.

 Disputes over mountain boundaries can lead countries to the brink of war.
 For instance, Argentina and Chile prepared for war in the late 19th century, as both countries were dissatisfied with the Andean boundary they shared.
-At first glance, the Andes Mountains form what seems to be an ideal natural boundary separating the two countries.
+At first glance, the Andes Mountains form what seems to be an ideal natural boundary separating the 2 countries.
 Unfortunately, a line joining the highest summits of the mountains does not always divide the watersheds.
 Particularly in the southern part of the boundary, where glaciers in Chile have eroded back the high ends of valleys to a point where they were well to the east of the line connecting the highest summits.
 Argentines argued that the highest summit line should cut across such valleys, meaning that eastern (high) ends of the valleys should belong to Argentina.
 Chileans saw it differently.
 They argued that the line should follow the drainage divide, meaning the boundary should loop around the high ends of the valleys, not pass from peak to peak straight across the valleys.
 Therefore, Chileans reasoned that the valleys should belong to Chile in their entirety.
-Ultimately the two countries agreed to ask the Queen of England to settle the dispute.
-The two countries agreed to a resolution in 1902.
-In gratitude for averting the war, the peoples of the two countries built a 26-foot-tall bronze Christ of the Andes statue in Uspallata Pass, the main route through the mountains between Buenos Aires and central Chile.
+Ultimately the 2 countries agreed to ask the Queen of England to settle the dispute.
+The 2 countries agreed to a resolution in 1902.
+In gratitude for averting the war, the peoples of the 2 countries built a 26-foot-tall bronze Christ of the Andes statue in Uspallata Pass, the main route through the mountains between Buenos Aires and central Chile.

 Improved navigation of the seas brought about a concern for the legal status of the oceans and the ownership of marine resources in the 1600s.
 In 1672, the British claimed marginal waters as far as a cannon could hurl projectiles.
-Such a range was about 3 nautical mi (5.6 km).
+Such a range was about 3 nautical mile (5.6 kilometer).
 A judge of the Supreme Court of Holland added international credence to the distance in 1703, when he ruled that the same distance should be the legal limit of the territorial sea of all coastal countries.

 The 3-mile limit remained the standard for most nations and the League of Nations formally accepted it in 1930.
 After World War II, as states turned increasingly to the seas for their resources as well as their transport and strategic value, international acceptance of the 3-mile limit began to unravel.
 A series of postwar treaties led to the 1982 United Nations Convention of the Law of the Sea (or Law of the Sea Treaty).
 Almost all the nations of the world have signed the 1982 convention.
 Nations view the Law of the Sea Treaty as generally reflecting customary international law, even by countries that have not signed it.
 The important points of the agreement can be summarized as follows:

 Territorial sea.
-A coastal state’s territorial sea can extend to 12 nautical mi (22 kilometers) from the shoreline.
+A coastal state’s territorial sea can extend to 12 nautical mile (22 kilometers) from the shoreline.
 The state has full sovereignty rights to the air space above and to all resources in the sea, including those in the underlying seabed and subsoil.
 The coastal state controls access to the territorial sea by foreign nations.
-(Some nations, including Peru, Ecuador, Somalia, and the Philippines still claim territorial seas to 200 nautical mi despite the treaty.)
+(Some nations, including Peru, Ecuador, Somalia, and the Philippines still claim territorial seas to 200 nautical mile despite the treaty.)

 Contiguous zone.
 A coastal state may extend its legal right to control foreign vessels in a zone that is contiguous to its territorial sea.
-This zone can be up to 12 nautical mi (22 km) wide.
+This zone can be up to 12 nautical mile (22 kilometer) wide.
 As in the territorial sea, the country’s customs and military agencies, as part of their regular duties, can authorize law enforcement personnel to board foreign vessels to search for and seize contraband (for example, illegal drugs or terrorists) or evidence of other alleged illegal activities.

 The United States has the world’s largest exclusive economic zone, not because of its coastlines around the contiguous states, but because of the vast additional EEZ area contributed by Alaska, Hawaii, Puerto Rico, the U.S. Virgin Islands, and the various U.S. Pacific protectorates and islands, including American Samoa and Guam.
 As a result, the U.S. exclusive economic zone contains many of the world’s most productive fisheries, and probably a large share of the mineral wealth of the oceans.